×

 Do you have anything more to add about local medical facilities in Tokyo?

 "There is a hospital about 15 minutes from my home.
 Hospitals are everywhere and are accessible.
-Every hospital I have been to has been of good quality and if it is public or private varies by case," said an expat in Tokyo.
+Every hospital I have been to has been of good quality and if it is public or private varies by case," commented one expat living in Tokyo, Japan.

 As a foreigner living in Tokyo, will I have access to public healthcare?
 What is it like?